Willyb15/Data-Science-Python/introduction/atom.md

 sudo dpkg -i atom-amd64.deb
 ```
 In this case the downloaded .deb file was atom-amd64.deb, but change it in above bash
-command if your file was different (as it may by in the 32 bit version).
+command if your file was different (as it may be for the 32 bit version).